EXL/F1-Race/ReadMe.md

 * Arrows and 4, 6, 8, 2 on Keypad – Movement.
 * Space, Return and 5 on Keypad – Fly.
+* Tab, N and 0 on Keypad – Switch MIDI.
+* M and 7 on Keypad – Mute.

 ## Web Demo